[This article would take the reader through a

 One is about how

-by visualizing how spring snowmelt meanders down mountainsides taking the path
+visualizing how spring snowmelt meanders down mountainsides taking the path of

-of the least-resistance to form minor streams converging into bigger streams
+the least-resistance to form minor streams converging into bigger streams and

-and minor rivers and ultimately into raging rivers that carve deep and wide
+minor rivers and ultimately into raging rivers that carve deep and wide into

 and longer a certain way of thinking is engaged in, the lesser becomes the